-The 1997 Porsche Carrera S featured in this blog will be for sale end 2020, early 2021.
+The 1997 Porsche Carrera S featured in this blog is now for sale.
 It is a well documented car with regular ownership updates appearing in the public domain, as well as exposure from this blog, Total911 magazine, Octane, EVO, and others including Porsche who have featured it in there news and social media.

 As a classic 911 it has all the ingredients; 1997 model year, 6 speed manual gearbox, rear wheel drive, wide body, air cooled.
 The car has many sought after options modifications.
 These include Arctic silver paint, hard back sports seats, sunroof, genuine Porsche hollow spoke wheels (as standard on 4S and Turbo), Turbo ‘big red brakes’, ‘Golden Rod’ and ‘SSK’ gear linkage modifications, LWF, Porsche Classic Radio Navigation head unit, Bilstein PS9 suspension and subsequent set up in 2017 by Center Gravity (included full shock rebuild, bushes, rear wishbones etc).
 The car also has a recent Tech9 Motorsport full 3.8 engine rebuild with many upgraded parts – a highly desirable and rare find on Porsche 993s given the cost (in this instance well over £20k).
 More can be read on the 3.8 build here along with dyno print outs, part lists and the final invoice by clicking on this link.